zhxie/ikago/dev.md

 🏗️ **Currently, packets sent by server will not be fragmented**.

-IPv4 options and IPv6 extension headers except fragment extension will not be processed.
+IPv4 options will not be processed.

 Transmission size information displayed in verbose log in the client is the size of application layer in packets from the server.